dougschallmoser/trailblaze/README.md

 ## Acknowledgments

 I would like to acknowledge The Hiking Project for providing great information via their API.
-And of course, all things Google.
+And of course, all things Google including their wonderful APIs.

+Thank you to [Jack Howa](https://github.com/JackHowa/react-actioncable-provider) for implementing React 17 support for react-actioncable-provider.